Last Updated on: 17th July 2023, 05:36 pm

 - Sexual maturity.

-Because their feathers usually cover a parrot’s cheeks, we can’t always see this color change.
+We can’t always see this color change because feathers usually cover a parrot’s cheeks.
 So, parrots will fluff the feathers on their face, neck, and nape while blushing to communicate.

 It’s thought that parrots use color to determine when to feed their young.
 Parrot egg incubation takes an average of 24-28 days but can take as little as 18 days.
 As a result, the chicks vary in size and age.

 As they’re growing quickly, older chicks require more food.
-So, parrots use the brightness of the color around chicks’ open mouths and head feathers to determine which ones need nourishment.
+Parrots use the brightness of the color around chicks’ open mouths and head feathers to determine which ones need nourishment.

 Discolored or dull feathers indicate that the chicks are malnourished, allowing parents to choose the weaker parrots for priority feeding.

-While you’d think parrots would be vulnerable due to their noticeable feathers, they’re accomplished at camouflaging themselves.
+While you’d think parrots would be vulnerable due to their noticeable feathers, they’re good at camouflaging themselves.
+This is best evidenced in green parrots.

 Many parrot species live in the rainforest, with abundant brightly-colored fauna and flora.
 A range of colorful fruits and berries also grow on trees and bushes.

-So, parrots with kaleidoscopic plumage can easily blend into their surroundings.
+Parrots with kaleidoscopic or rainbow-colored plumage can blend into their surroundings.

 Feathers and bold patterns disrupt a parrot’s body’s outline, preventing them from being seen.
 All parrots need is one color to blend into their environment, and a predator’s eyes will grow confused.